Trade-focused academic Tenreyro picked as Bank of England policymaker

-LONDON Britain named Silvana Tenreyro, a trade-focused London School of Economics academic, as a Bank of England rate-setter on Monday at a critical time for the economy as Brexit talks begin.
+LONDON (Reuters) - Britain named Silvana Tenreyro, a trade-focused London School of Economics academic, as a Bank of England rate-setter on Monday at a critical time for the economy as Brexit talks begin.

 Tenreyro's appointment also comes amid a deepening split over the need to raise interest rates for the first time since before the global financial crisis a decade ago.